 You can use this card if you don’t have insurance or if you have insurance.
 Please check with the pharmacy for each prescription as our drug coupon may save you MORE money than your current prescription insurance.
 You may be able to use our drug coupon to pay less than what you would with your insurance copay.
 This drug coupon is not insurance.
 This drug coupon does not expire and gives you access to discounts that would normally be reserved for special medical groups.

-There are two active ingredients of Yaz, drospirenone and ethinyl estradiol, both of which work by different yet complementary means.
-For example, both drugs work to prevent ovulation, the process whereby an egg is released from the ovary.
-Both drugs also work to change the uterine lining – making it more difficult for the egg to implant the uterus.
+There are two active ingredients of Seasonique, ethinyl estradiol and levonorgestrel, both of which work by complementary means.
+Both drugs prevent ovulation, the process whereby an egg is expelled from an ovary.
+By preventing ovulation, eggs cannot implant in the uterus – which avoids pregnancy.

-Yaz is associated with its own range of potential side effects.
-Among these include nausea, vomiting, breast tenderness, headache, mood changes, and weight gain.
-Some patients may also experience more severe side effects such as heart attack symptoms, signs of a stroke, migraine headaches, bodily swelling, and symptoms of depression.
+Seasonique is associated with its own range of potential side effects.
+Among these include nausea, breast tenderness, freckles, weight changes, vaginal itching, and menstrual changes.
+Some patients may experience more severe side effects such as swelling, migraines, sudden weakness, chest pain, and depression.

-Yaz is also associated with numerous drug interactions.
-For example, Yaz interacts with HIV medicines, barbiturates, carbamazepine, and phenytoin – and other supplements and herbal remedies.
-Patients worried about potential side effects or drug interactions of Yaz should consult their healthcare provider.
+Seasonique is also associated with numerous drug interactions – including aprenavir, phenobarbital, carbamazepine, and phenytoin.
+Patients concerned about potential side effects or drug interactions should consult their healthcare provider.

 - Birth Control

-The two active ingredients of Yaz are ethinyl estradiol and drospirenone– an estrogen and progestogen, respectively.
-Both drugs work to the same end, though they achieve this by different complementary means.
-For example, both drugs help to prevent ovulation, the bodily process whereby an egg is released from the ovary.
+There are two active ingredients of Seasonique – ethinyl estradiol and levonorgestrel.
+Both drugs work to the same end, though they achieve this by different – but complementary – means.
+For example, both drugs are used to prevent ovulation, the process whereby an egg is released from the ovary.

-Dosage is important for Yaz, not least because it is a hormonal contraceptive.
+Dosage is important for Seasonique, not least because it is a hormonal contraceptive.
 Patients are advised to administer the drug as directed by your doctor or pharmacist.
 As this is a contraceptive medicine, patients are cautioned to adhere strictly with the timing schedule for each dose.
-However, all else being equal, patients prescribed Yaz are recommended to take the drug as follows:
+However, all else being equal, patients prescribed Seasonique are recommended to take the drug as follows:

-Yaz is, like many medicines, associated with its own range of potential side effects.
-However, Yaz is generally speaking – quite a well-tolerated medicine.
-The side effects a patient experiences depends on their individual circumstances – such as their age, health status, and whether they take other medicines.
+Like most medicines, Seasonique is associated with its own range of potential side effects.
+However, generally speaking, Seasonique is well tolerated by patients.
+Nonetheless, side effects are experienced on a patient-by-patient basis – with many of these side effects linked to existing patient factors: such as age, health status, and whether they take other medicines.

 - Breast tenderness

-Some patients may experience more serious side effects with Yaz, such as:
+Some patients may experience more serious side effects with Seasonique, such as: